OpenEvalProject/evals/manuscripts/elife-101401/v1/manuscript.md

 It has been known in organic chemistry that compounds bearing this fragment in the presence of bases can rearrange to vinyl-sulfonyl moiety which has been reported as a covalently modifying ‘warhead’ (Tsutsui et al., 1987; Alonso et al., 2003; Ichikawa et al., 1989).
 To the best of our knowledge, this kind of rearrangement/elimination has not been applied to enzyme covalent inhibitors.
 We designed benzenesulfonamides with the SO2CH2CH2OCOR group that can form highly reactive electrophilic species without adding additional base by adding multiple fluorine atoms to the benzene ring.
 Furthermore, the rearrangement occurred only in the CA enzyme active site.
 The active vinyl-sulfonyl group formed via elimination reaction, which occurred easily due to the strong electron-withdrawing effect of fluorines on the benzene ring (Figure 2).

 ![Figure 2.](https://cdn.elifesciences.org/articles/101401/elife-101401-fig2-v1.jpg)

-**Figure 2.:** 2CH2CH2OCOR fragment to vinyl-sulfone and the formation of a covalent bond with the histidine (His64) amino acid side chain of the CA protein.

 The SO2 group at the para position relative to the sulfonamide group was also necessary for a covalent bond because compounds 4 and 5 bearing the SO or S groups, respectively, did not form the covalent bond with CA isozymes.
 Moreover, the change of the -O-CO-R group to -NH-CO-R or -CO-O-R also prevented the formation of the covalent bond as illustrated by compounds 2, 10, 7, and 8 that did not form covalent bonds with the protein molecule.